Osteomalacia is also known as bone softening. It is a condition in which new bone does not harden the way it should after forming.

 To prevent rickets or osteomalacia in children, experts recommend daily doses of 600 IU vitamin D and dietary calcium in pregnant people and 400 IU daily in infants from birth.

-Without treatment, the symptoms of osteomalacia can worsen.
+Without treatment, the symptoms of osteomalacia

 Pseudofractures, also known as Looser’s zones, can appear, and they can cause pain and turn into real breaks.

 The outlook for people with osteomalacia is very good when they receive treatment, although it can take months to make a complete recovery.

 When a person has osteomalacia, their newly formed bones do not mineralize, or harden, as they should.
 Without their hard outer layer, bones are soft and sensitive to the touch.

 Along with the pain and discomfort that this causes, osteomalacia increases the risk of bone fractures.
 Therefore, it is more likely that a person will develop deformed bones.